ICTU/quality-time/docs/src/usage.md

 ## Export and import reports as JSON

 *Quality-time* provides functionality for importing and exporting reports in JSON format.
-This functionality can be used for backing up reports or for transferring reports from one *Quality-time* instance to another one.
-Currently, this functionality is only available via the [API](api.md#export-and-import-reports-as-json), with one endpoint for importing and one for exporting the JSON reports.
+This functionality can be used to import template reports, to back up reports, or for transferring reports from one *Quality-time* instance to another one.
+Currently, only the import functionality is available via the user interface.
+Use the "Import report" button on the reports overview page to select a report in JSON format and import it.
+The button is only available to logged-in users.

+Both the import and the export functionality are available via the [API](api.md#export-and-import-reports-as-json).

 ```{index} Issue tracker
 ```